KeychainMDIP/feathercoin-docker/README.md

-# bitcoin-docker
+# feathercoin-docker

-Builds a bitcoin full node in a docker container

-That is used pushed to Docker Hub for keychain's Multi Dimensional Identity Protocol (MDIP)
+Builds a Feathercoin full node in a docker container that is  pushed to DockerHub for keychain's Multi Dimensional Identity Protocol (MDIP)